Written by Financial Advisor Hans Smith | August 17, 2020

 It's important to weigh the pros and cons of each pension income option available, and make a decision that's right for you.
 While we feel there are advantages to taking the lump-sum payout, it certainly may not be for everyone.
 Understanding what you are leaving "on the table" is important as well.

-Moving funds from your pension into a personal IRA gives you complete control of how you'd like to take your retirement income.
+Moving funds from your pension into a personal IRA gives you more control over how you'd like to take your retirement income.
 Instead of accepting the stated monthly amount in the pension annuity option, you have the ability to use the assets for income as you see fit.
 We can help design a distribution schedule that you are comfortable with.

 Pension funds that are rolled over into an IRA can then be invested in our low-cost diversified index fund investment strategy.
 This provides the opportunity to grow the lump-sum amount over time.